DATA-TRAC/consumer-complaint-response/README.md

 Complaint volume should be considered in the context of company size and/or market share.
 For example, companies with more customers may have more complaints than companies with fewer customers.
 CFPB encourages users to pair complaint data with public and private datasets for additional context.

 The Bureau publishes the consumer’s narrative description of his or her experience if the consumer opts to share it publicly and after the Bureau removes personal information.
 CFPB doesn’t verify all the allegations in complaint narratives.
-Unproven allegations in consumer narratives should be regarded as opinion, not fact.
+Unproven allegations in consumer narratives should be regarded as opinions, not facts.
 CFPB does not adopt the views expressed and makes no representation that the consumers’ allegations are accurate, clear, complete, or unbiased in substance or presentation.
 Users should consider what conclusions may be fairly drawn from complaints alone.

 ## Project Goal